fasyakhuza/monoHbb/DDB-Mistag-SF-new/README.md

 ## Run for Top (e) and Top (muon) CR
 The `DDB_mistagSF.py` can be used for plotting DDB mistag scale factor of 2017 and 2018 data, for Top (e) and Top (muon) CR, and for several pT and MET bins, as well.

-Change the `inputdirpath` at L70 and L74 to be your inputdirpath.
+Change the `inputdirpath` at L73 to be your inputdirpath.

 Change the `outdir` at L75 to be your output directory.